jaihysc/Jactorio/README.md

 ## Dependencies

+The application utilises Python to load data, this requires a Python interpreter to be installed on the system

 The installation of dependencies listed below is automatic

-However, they may carry additional dependencies you will need to manually install

 * [decimal_for_cpp](https://github.com/vpiotr/decimal_for_cpp)
 * [GLEW](http://glew.sourceforge.net/)